brisa-build/brisa/packages/docs/building-your-application/testing/test-api.md

 });
 ```

-The second argument is an optional `baseElement` that you can use to render the component into a specific element (by default, it uses the `document.body`).
+The second argument is an optional `baseElement` that you can use to render the component into a specific element (by default, it uses the `document.documentElement`).

 Example: